 Affected individuals who smoke are strongly encouraged to stop.
 Influenza and pneumococcal polysaccharide vaccinations are strongly recommended as well because these infections are particularly harmful to individuals with IPF.

-Certain medications have been used to treat individuals with IPF.
-However, no drugs are approved by the FDA for the treatment of IPF.
+Certain other medications have been used to treat individuals with IPF.
 For many years, corticosteroid medications such as prednisolone often along with an immunosuppressive drug such as azathioprine have been used to treat individuals with IPF.
 These drugs reduce inflammation and/or suppress the immune system.
 Another drug known as N-acetylcysteine (a naturally occurring antioxidant) is often added to this drug regimen.
 These drugs were usually recommended based upon the initial theory that generalized inflammation was a major component of IPF.
 However, the drugs were often ineffective or provided only minimal relief and there is no evidence that they improve long-term survival.
 In 2011 (Raghu, et al.), a consensus paper published by the American Thoracic Society stated that combination therapy involving prednisolone, azathioprine, and N-acetylcysteine is recommended only in a minority of patients.

 Individuals with IPF may eventually require a lung transplant.
 Such surgery is more likely in younger patients (under 65 years of age) with severe disease who have not responded to other treatments and who do not have other serious medical complications.
 Some medical centers consider lung transplantations for individuals over 65 who do not have other serious medical complications.
 As with any organ transplant, a lung transplant carries a risk of significant complications such as rejection or infection.